Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Kinetic Theory for the Ocean

 Assuming that the time dependence of horizontal wavenumber exceeds that of the background gradients along a ray, upon differentiation with respect to time of the eikonal equations (\ref{eq:Eikonal}) one \citep{jones1969ray,BM05} arrives at

 which implies exponential growth and decay of horizontal wavenumber along the ray if the rate of strain variance dominates the relative vorticity variance and oscillatory solutions otherwise.
-While one might quibble regarding the amount of time the deformation rate of strain can be considered constant along the ray, one has arrived at an intuitive understanding why horizontal stress and horizontal strain can be correlated.
-See Figures 3-4 and Figures 5-6 of \cite{polzin2010mesoscale} for observations documenting the horizontal stress-strain and vertical stress-shear relations.
+From casual inspection of the background gradients in the forcing term (\ref{SourceTerm}), the relation of forcing to $n_3^{(1)}$ in (\ref{eq:HolyGobSmack}) and those gradients involved in the energy transfer (\ref{HorizontalPseudomomentum}), we conclude that the issue of relative vorticity $\zeta$ is a red herring in the energetics of extreme scale separated interactions.